 7.4.3.1 In the event a helicopter may not be able to land at its destination platform, it would be required to execute a MAP.
 Should the airspace that is required to fly a MAP not be available due to the presence of turbines, then this would restrict helicopter operations.
-Upon initiating a MAP, the helicopter turns away from the destination structure by up to 45° laterally and climbs to the MSA; the anticipated rate of climb during the missed approach phase is based upon the one engine inoperative performance criteria and could be quite shallow.
+Upon initiating a MAP, the helicopter turns away from the destination structure by up to 45° laterally and climbs to the MSA; the anticipated rate of climb during the missed approach phase is based upon the one engine inoperative performance criteria and could be guite shallow.
 For obvious safety reasons, a MAP involving a climb from the minimum descent height needs to be conducted in an area free of obstructions.
+When the surface wind is such that an instrument approach might be flown directly towards the Hornsea Three array area, utilising an approach path offset by up to 30° should ensure that helicopters would have sufficient airspace to complete a MAP.